noorwachid/gularen/contributor.md

 ## Unit Test
 Assuming you are using Linux or MacOS:

-Create a `build` directory and build the project; you will get the `gularen-test` executable.
+Create a `binary` directory and build the project with `sh test/build.sh`, you will get the `gularen-test` executable.
 Run `sh test/run.sh` to ensure all tests pass.